-Result Function (X of Y) Remote Radios Polled for New Version X is the number of radios polled to determine the number of radios that contain the new software version.
+Result Function (X of Y) Remote Radios Polled for Partners X is the number of radios polled to determine the number of protected stations in the network.
 Y is the number of remote radios registered with the base station.
+Remote Radios Polled for New Version X is the number of radios polled to determine the number of radios that contain the new software version.
+Y is the number of remote radios registered with the base station.
 Remote Radios Activated X is the number of radios that contain the new software version and have been activated.
 Y is the number of radios that contain the new software version and can be activated.
 Remote Radios On New Version X is the number of radios that has been successfully activated and now running the new version of software.
 Y is the number of radios that the activation command was executed on.
 Note: When upgrading from software version 1.2.5 to 1.2.6 or later, communication to all remote radios will be lost due to a MAC protocol change.
 This will prevent this function from working correctly.
-In this case, activate the new software on the base station and run the Discover Nodes function on 'Maintenance > Advanced' page 243.
+In this case, activate the new software on the base station and run the 'Maintenance > Advanced' Discover Nodes function on page 276.